aftekardic/vehicle-rental-portal/README.md

 ## Conclusion

-In essence, the CV Project exemplifies a secure and user-centric application environment where advanced functionalities are supported by robust security measures.
+In essence, the Vehicle Rental Portal exemplifies a secure and user-centric application environment where advanced functionalities are supported by robust security measures.
 By leveraging Keycloak for authentication, implementing precise access controls, and integrating error handling mechanisms, the project ensures both user data protection and operational efficiency.
 This comprehensive approach not only enhances user trust but also underscores the project's commitment to delivering a secure and reliable service.

 If you need further details or adjustments to the conclusion, feel free to let me know!